Research

 Nuclear Medicine Imaging Instrumentation, Biomedical Imaging Instrumemtation, Tomographic Image Analysis, Visual Performance and Comfort Evalution, Opto-Mechantronic System Integration, Precision Optical Metrology

-Chen, Szu-Yu Professor
+Chen, Szu-Yu Professor (Associate Chair)

 Ph.D. in Graduate Institute of Photonics and Optoelectronics, National Taiwan University, Taiwan, ROC